kolenaIO/kolena/docs/metrics/average-precision.md

     Thus, relying solely on the AP metric is not enough.
 We recommend plotting the PR curve along with the AP metric to better understand the behavior of your model.

-!!! note "3.
-AP is not confidence score sensitive."
+??? info "AP is not confidence score sensitive."

     AP uses confidence score to sort inferences, and as long as the sorted order is preserved, the distribution of confidence scores does not change the AP score.
 Therefore, predictions that have confidence scores within a very small range versus ones with scores that are nicely distributed from 0 to 1 can have the same AP as long as the order is preserved.

-!!! note "4.
-AP uses the interpolated PR curve."
+??? info "AP uses the interpolated PR curve."

     As mentioned in the section above, there are many different ways of interpolating the PR curve.
 Depending on the granularity of the plot, the AP value can be different, so when comparing models using AP, we need to ensure that it is calculated using the same interpolation method.

-!!! note "5.
-AP is not a fair comparison for thresholded models where the tail part of the PR curve is missing."
+??? info "AP is not a fair comparison for thresholded models where the tail part of the PR curve is missing."

     It is pretty common for object detectors to filter out predictions with very small confidence scores.
 In such a scenario, the curve will be missing the tail part, but because the metric considers the entire recall domain, any